TedHusted/awake/awake.md/awake.md

 ***

-Ally, Titan, and the Idisi continue their secure chat in the SISS room.
+Ally, Titan, and the Idisi continue their secure chat on the SISS hub.

 Ally: What about alien abductions?